msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **REFRESH:** implemented in few devices, forces a new data sample or update.
 Returns only the PDs that have changed.

-- By repeating the REFRESH you can get any required data rate, for example to have a responsive UI.
-For linited time, to reduce resources use.
+- _smartLife app_ repeats REFRESH every 5s, when is required a responsive UI, but only if the UI is visible, to reduce the resources use.

 **Data Point Capabilities:**

 _DPs are usually atomic, for easy use in automation.
 But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used for tests._
-_Usually the UI is passive, i.e. shows the received values as response of user events.
-But it can use the REFRESH for a faster update._

 Any DP as is own behavior: